How to connect a virtual device to ADB in Genymotion SaaS?

 Configure gmsaas

-Next, you need to configure the path to your Android SDK, where ADB is stored:
+Configure the path to your Android SDK, where ADB is stored.

 gmsaas config set android-sdk-path <sdk_path>

-Replace <sdk-path> with the path to your Android SDK installation directory, similar to the ANDROID_SDK_ROOT or the deprecated ANDROID_HOME environment variables.
+Replace <sdk-path> with the path to your Android SDK installation directory.
+Use a path similar to the ANDROID_SDK_ROOT or the deprecated ANDROID_HOME environment variables.

 Verify

-Check that gmsaas is properly setup with the
+Check that gmsaas is properly set up with the gmsaas doctor command.

 gmsaas doctor